-\item \textbf{Deep Learning Accelerator (DLA):} The \ac{DLA} is essentially a fixed-function accelerator whose computational power is not comparable to GPU/CUDA but offers significantly higher energy efficiency.
-2MB of SDRAM memory is dedicated for use by the \ac{DLA} \cite{nvdla-doc}.
-The Orin device houses a more recent version of the \ac{DLA} than the Xavier device.
-The improvement increases the performance by a factor of 9, attributed to its architecture where a local buffer is introduced, and SDRAM bandwidth is reduced \cite{orin-techincal-brief}.
-This is evident from Fig. \ref{fig:DLA}.
+The \ac{DLA} is essentially a fixed-function accelerator whose computational power is not comparable to GPU/CUDA but offers significantly higher energy efficiency.
+2MB of \ac{SDRAM} is dedicated for use by the \ac{DLA} \cite{nvdla-doc}.
+The Orin device houses a more recent version of the \ac{DLA} than the Xavier device, increasing the performance by a factor of 9.
+This improvement is attributed to its architecture, where a local buffer is introduced, and \ac{SDRAM} bandwidth is reduced.
+The \ac{DLA} houses specialized units such as data processors, convolution cores, reshape engines, and additional processing elements \cite{orin-techincal-brief}.